 ABOUT US

-Nikko Snow
+Nikko Snow - Teacher

 Nikko was introduced to the colourful world of West African rhythm and dance by Lynn in the early days of MoonDance.
 Lynn had studied the art form in Guinea and was encouraged to share it in her own community.

 After falling in love with the lively rhythms and high-energy movements, Nikko was invited to study, perform and teach with MoonDance.
-She had the honour of working several Guinean teachers as well as those who had studied in Guinea.
+She had the honour of working with several Guinean teachers as well as those who had studied in Guinea.

 Our Drummers!